corocoto/conversify/README.md

 ## Contributing

-I'm thanks all the people, that who contributed or who want to contribute to **conversify**.
+I'm thanks all the people who contributed or who want to contribute to **conversify**.

-If you want to contribute, make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request, thanks.
+If you want to contribute, make sure that read the [Contributing Guide](CONTRIBUTING.md) before making a pull request, thanks.

 ## Conclusion

-If you still have questions about the work of this package :grey_question: or you have cool ideas for improvement :boom:, please write to me :email:.
+If you still have questions about the work of this package :grey_question: or you have cool ideas for it improvement :boom:, please write to me :email:.

 If you find a bug :bug:, please create an appropriate issue with detailed information about it :speech_balloon:.